rr3087/Recipe_Generation/README.md

-# Recipe_Generation
+# Recipe Generation Based on Ingredient Network

-This is a project for Big Data Analytics at Columbia University.
+This is a project for course EECS6893 Big Data Analytics at Columbia University.

 ## Project Overview
 Recipe recording and sharing has been around for many years.
 Recipe collections containing ingredient combinations yield information about cooking fundamentals and user preferences.
 We construct an ingredient network to study the importance of each ingredient, capture the relationships between ingredients and explore reasonable combinations.
 We also perform experiments, to predict ratings of newly generated recipes using features derived from the network and accordingly suggest the recipes to the user.